knownopear/project-1/README.md

 * google is the most useful tool a developer can have
 * if you are burnt out from hours of looking at code, take a break!
 It is okay to have some time off

 ---

+### Important Functions
+**generateNewProb();**
+This function chooses from 3 different types of logic questions
+* generateString() - Generates a random string of letters with random cases.
+There is no capital I to avoid confusing the players
+* generateOpenEnded() - Generates an open-ended question of math (Is x +- y = z? yes/no)
+* generateMathEquation() - Generates a random equation and displays them to the player.
+There is a higher chance of getting a string and a math equation than an open-ended question.

+**increaseDifficulty()**
+This function increases with every question that the player gets right, and affects all of the generated questions that come after.
+When the player changes, the difficulty level resets.
+---